siwaar/Tennis_prediction/README.md

 You will find predictions of our model in : `predictions/predictions.csv`

 ## Build Docker Image
+First of all, we need to have docker installed on our machine:[link to install Docker](https://docs.docker.com/engine/install/)
 To build docker image, we need to run :
 ```
 docker build -t tennis-docker .